errordeveloper/kubegen/README.md

 There are 2 main layers in `kubegen`:

-- _bundle_ provides a way of instatiating one or more _modules_
+- _bundle_ provides a way of instantiating one or more _modules_
-- _module_ is a collection of one or more YAML, JSON or HCL maifests
+- _module_ is a collection of one or more YAML, JSON or HCL manifests

 A manifest within a module may contain the following top-level keys: